赤腹山雀

 On 12-13 November 2021, Taiwan celebrated 10 years since the introduction of the Satoyama Initiative to the island with the “Decade of the Satoyama Initiative in Taiwan: Past, Present and Future” conference.
 It was co-organised by the Forestry and Nature Conservation Agency, National Dong Hwa University (NDHU), National Pingtung University of Science and Technology (NPUST), Dharma Drum Institute of Liberal Arts (DILA), and Endemic Species Research Institute (ESRI).

 The conference was a landmark event that granted the opportunity to review experiences and lessons of the 2011-2020 decade, assess current challenges and opportunities, and envision post-2020 trajectories for the Satoyama Initiative in Taiwan.
-The organisers and all Taiwan Partnership for the Satoyama Initiative (TPSI) family members express their immense gratitude to the distinguished international guests and International Partnership for the Satoyama Initiative (IPSI) friends who joined the conference online: Professor Kazuhiko Takeuchi (IGES/ UNU-IAS), Ms. Makiko Yanagiya (UNU-IAS), Dr. Yoji Natori (AIU), and Dr. Evonne Yiu (UNU-IAS).
+The organisers and all Taiwan Partnership for the Satoyama Initiative (TPSI) family members express their immense gratitude to the distinguished international guests and International Partnership for the Satoyama Initiative (IPSI) friends who joined the conference online: Professor Kazuhiko Takeuchi (IGES/ UNU-IAS), Dr. Yoji Natori (AIU), and Dr. Evonne Yiu (UNU-IAS).

 Though the conference is over, our satoyama-satoumi post-2020 journey is already in full swing.
 Now led by its own logo, TPSI is, as never before, ready to embrace the new adventures that lie ahead!